Updated: September 25, 2022

 - Refined Olive Oil: These oils are made by further processing virgin oils either by heat, chemicals, or filtration.

 What is important to note is that the more refined the olive oil is, the fewer vitamins and nutrients it has.
-So this is often why it is recommended to use extra virgin olive oil or virgin olive oil for the most benefits for your hair.
+So this is often why it is recommended to use extra virgin olive oil or virgin olive oil for the most benefit for your hair.

 How to Use Olive Oil in Your Natural Hair